dcernst/dcernst.github.io/_posts/2015-01-14-setting-the-stage.md

 <div>
 </div>

 You can always find the current version of the LaTeX source at my GitHub repo located [here][5].
-Note that I&#8217;m using the [beamer m theme][6] for the slides, which require the [Mozilla Fira fonts][7] by default.
+Note that I'm using the [beamer m theme][6] for the slides, which require the [Mozilla Fira fonts][7] by default.
 Feel fee to steal, modify, and improve.
 And please let me know if do.

  [1]: http://maamathedmatters.blogspot.com/2013/05/what-heck-is-ibl.html
  [2]: http://theronhitchman.github.io